 by the Institute of Economic Affairs, an NGO and provides a list

-information law.
-Copies of this have been disseminated to a number
+to information law.
+Copies of this have been disseminated to a

-of individuals and organisations and the Attorney General's Department.
+number of individuals and organisations and the Attorney General's

-right to information bill in 2002 which it had collated from its
+own right to information bill in 2002 which it had collated from

 continues to write articles on right to information in newspapers.